logo

 Optical V-codes are grouped by product type.
 The codes cover everything from lens materials to premium enhancements.
 Knowing which ones to use (and when) helps keep vision plan billing clean and accurate.

-Here are the categories opticians rely on most:
+Pictured below are the categories opticians rely on most.

 V-code ranges and categories chart for different lense types